The #1 Reason people hesitate to cut the cord is because they think they won’t be able to watch sports without cable or satellite TV.

 To learn more, read “HOW TO WATCH TENNIS ONLINE“

-Your best cable-free option for Hockey is to go with OTA television as well as a service called NHL Game Center Live.
-For $159 a year, or eight monthly payments of $19.99, you get access to live out-of-market regular season games; as well as a bunch of extras, like condensed replays.
+Another cable-free option for Hockey is to go with NHL Game Center Live.
+For $139 a year, or a monthly pass for $24.99, you get access to live out-of-market regular season games; as well as a bunch of extras, like condensed replays.

 To see what games you will not be able to watch live with NHL GameCenter LIVE – due to their blackout rules, use the provided Zip Code search tool.